Balagangadhar/cheatsheets/AWS-DVA-C01/README.md

 - Create a volume from the snapshot
 #### S3 Encryption for Objects
 - There are 4 mthods of encrypting Objects in S3
-  - SSE-S3 : Encrypts S3 objects using keys handled & managed by AWS
+  - SSE-KMS : Leverage AWS Key Management Service to manage encryption keys : Max size 4kb
-  - SSE-KMS : Leverage AWS Key Management Service to manage encryption keys
+  - SSE-S3 : Encrypts S3 objects using keys handled & managed by AWS : Needs permission on GetDAtaGenerateKey to encrypt and decrypt permissiont to decrypt, calls KMS API, charges apply for calling KMS api
-  - SSE-C: When you want to manage your own ecryption keys
+  - SSE-C: When you want to manage your own ecryption keys, upload keys
-  - Client Side Encryption
+  - Client Side Encryption : Only AWS SDK supports this, encryption and key management happens at client side
 ### SSM Parameter Store
 - Secure storage for configuration and secrets
 - Serverless, scalable, durable, easy SDK, version tracking of configuration/secrts